RoyRasugu/WelcomeToTheHood/README.md

-# project-awwards
+# WelcomeToTheHood

 ## Author
 Roy Rasugu

 ## Description
-This project allows users to post their projects for other users to rate according to design, usability and content
+A web application that allows you to be in the loop about everything happening in your neighborhood.
+From contact information of different handyman to meeting announcements.

 ##  Live Link
  Click [View Site](https://wleomehood.herokuapp.com/)  to visit the site